andreispanu/eurocamp/NOTES.md

 I have reused as many components as possible: tables, buttons, cards, page description (called header) section, etc. so this helped in creating the app sections very quickly.
 CRUD operations are being performed with React Query hence catching is handled by it automatically.
 When a Create/Delete operation has been performed, the query is invalidated hence React Query will pull the new data and the table will be updated.

-Handling the API errors has been embeded in the